On fractals and statistics

 What is the connection between the Mandelbrot set and the bell-shaped normal distribution curve, or any distribution for that matter?

-This is something I have been thinking about for some time.
+I have been thinking about this for some time.
 I am surprised that fractals are not used to describe patterns.

-It came to me today while on my bike to work: Fractals are an object thing, and describe the object through all scales; normal distribution or statistics need a parameter to function.
+It came to me today while I was biking to work: Fractals are objects that describe the object through all scales; normal distributions or statistics need a parameter to function.

-example: Stars are fractal, and will not distribute without a parameter: when we add say star size, star colour or distance, we get a distribution.
+For example, Stars are fractal and will not distribute without a parameter: when we add, say, star size, star colour, or distance, we get a distribution.

-So I believe there is a very close relationship between the two - what is interesting is that distribution patterns are very fractal, absolutely universal.
+So, I believe there is a very close relationship between the two.
+What is interesting is that distribution patterns are very fractal and absolutely universal.

 Update Feb 2020

-It was some time ago when I wrote the above; it is coming back to me know as I know more and have more questions.
+I wrote the above some time ago, but it is coming back to me now as I know more and have more questions.

-What I am talking about above is the difference between power laws and normal distribution.
-And I think through the fractal I can unify them.
+I am talking about the difference between power laws and normal distribution.
+And I think I can unify them through the fractal.
 Power laws are the direct stuff of fractals (scale invariance) and normal distribution, as I tried to claim, to do with parameters.
 I think I can explain why Pi shows up in normal distribution; it is that systems are fractal.

 Comments